afrocodershub/webdev-course/README.md

 ---

   Welcome to the coolest web development training arena.
-We have created the best training content on the web to make you the web developer , you always dreamed of.
+We have coalited the best training content on the web to make you the web developer , you always dreamed of.

 Now its your chance to go wild and gain those skills that will help you